 \section{Introduction}

-The notion of a unified theory that is comprised of all the fundamental forces of nature has it's roost since the time of Einstein, Kaluza, Hermann Weyl and others.
-Several eminent physicists have innovated various methodologies to model a unified interaction that is delineated by a single gauge symmetry of several force carriers.
-There is a vast amount of literature \cite{Pati,Georgi,Ellis,Gouvea,Aguila} (and several references therein) on this topic of widespread interest. \\ Our approach is distinct from the various other approaches introduced and nurtured so far by physicists.
-Recently astrophysicist Ethan Siegel in an interview with Forbes expressed the opinion that the dream of grand unification, a scheme in which all four known interactions could be described in an unified manner is coming to an end.
-This is what many people in the scientific community are thinking, after nearly a hundred years of futile effort.
-However, we would like to point out that this need not be so.\\ Way back in 2003 Sidharth had pointed out that if we start with a Landau-Ginzburg phase transition, then we come from a Planck scale of gravitation to the Compton scale of other interactions \cite{csf2003,epj,tduniv}.
-It is the purpose of this paper to substantiate that one may unify all the four forces of nature.
-The section section deals with a unified Lagrangian and it's characteristics corresponding to the phase transition.
+The notion of a unified theory that is comprised of all the fundamental forces of nature has it's roots since the time of Einstein, Kaluza, Hermann Weyl and others.
+Several eminent physicists have proposed various methodologies to model a unified interaction that is given by a single gauge symmetry of several force carriers.
+There is a vast amount of literature \cite{Pati,Georgi,Ellis,Gouvea,Aguila} (and several references therein) on this topic of widespread interest. \\ Our approach is distinct from the various other approaches used.
+However, we would like to point out that this need not be so.\\ Way back in 2003 the author had pointed out that if we start with a Landau-Ginzburg phase transition, then we go from a Planck scale of gravitation to the Compton scale of other interactions \cite{csf2003,epj,tduniv}.
+It is the purpose of this paper to show that one may unify all the four forces of nature.
+We start with a unified Lagrangian and it's characteristics corresponding to phase transition.
 It has been shown explicitly that gravitation and electromagnetism are intrinsically connected.
-The third section deals with the fundamental length scale and a factor related to it which depends on the epoch under consideration.
-The last section deals with the discussions regarding this present paper.\\